 |Etsy||Delivery within 8-15 days|

 Tips to Care for Apple after Planting

-If you want your plant to complete all these stages, you must fulfill all the requirements below.
+If you want your plant to complete all these stages, fulfill all the requirements below.

 - Provide the plants with at least 8 hours of direct sunlight indoors or outdoors.